Hyundai Pony: Hyundai Excel

 The final usage of the name was with the first generation Hyundai Accent, sold as the Pony in France.
 The Pony name was last used by Hyundai in 2000.

 Super Pony

 For the second and third generations, some taxi models of the Hyundai Accent were sold as "Hyundai Super Pony".
 The fourth generation used the name "Grand Pony" instead.

 Pony EV

 In April 2021, Hyundai displayed the Pony Heritage EV, a restored first-generation Pony converted with an electric vehicle powertrain as a concept, in Hyundai Motorstudio Busan.
 The powertrain specifications were not available; the interior featured an instrument panel with two three-digit nixie tube displays for state of charge and vehicle speed.
 The head- and tail-lights feature a pixellated design which Hyundai have called "Pixel Road Trip" or "Parametric Pixel", reminiscent of 8-bit graphics and matching the design language applied to vehicles under its Ioniq sub-brand, including the contemporary Ioniq 5 production and 45 EV concept vehicles.

-In November 2021, Hyundai showed off its second Heritage Series EV, which was based on a first-generation Hyundai Grandeur.